latent-to/developer-docs/docs/subnets/crowdloans/crowdloans-tutorial.md

    :::info

    - Set the `cap` value higher than the projected subnet lock cost plus proxy deposit (and a small fee buffer).
 On most dev setups the baseline lock cost is 1,000 TAO (1,000,000,000,000 RAO).
 If `cap` equals the lock cost exactly, the lease coldkey may lack enough to pay proxy deposits and finalize can fail with insufficient balance.
    - If your local subtensor node uses non-fast blocks, the minimum duration for a crowdloan is one week (≈ 50,400 blocks).
 Therefore, the `end` value must be set at least 50,400 blocks after the current block.
+This limitation also applies on testnet and mainnet.
      :::

 5. Click **Submit Transaction** and sign with the `creator` account.